spatie/laravel-data/docs/getting-started/quickstart.md

 You can read more about casting [here](/docs/laravel-data/v1/as-a-data-transfer-object/casts).

+## Validation using form requests

 Since we're working with requests, wouldn't it be cool to validate the data coming in from the request using the data object?
-Typically you would create a request with a validator like this:
+Typically, you would create a request with a validator like this:

 ```php
 class PostDataRequest extends FormRequest